UnderLogic/toml-serialization/Documentation~/src/limitations.md

 The library does not attempt to escape the key names in any way.
 This is usually not a problem, as C# field names usually are alphanumeric.

+## Multiline Strings

+The library does not support multiline strings using the `"""` or `'''` syntax.
+This is something that may be added in a future version of the library.

+It does support strings that contain escaped quotes (`\"` or `\'`) characters.

+## Interfaces

+This library does not support two-way serialization of fields that represent interfaces.
+This is because the library does not know which concrete type to use when deserializing the data.

+Since fields can be made private you should not need to serialize interfaces.
+Instead your backing fields should be of the concrete type, and the interface should be a property that can be accessed publicly.

+## Abstract & Derived Classes

+This library does not support two-way serialization of abstract or base classes.
+This is because the library does not know which concrete type to use when deserializing the data.

+When deserializing a base class, the library will only serialize the fields that are defined in the base class.
+This can cause issues if the concrete type has additional fields that are not defined in the base class.

+You should always use specific concrete types when serializing and deserializing data.

 ## Deeply Nested Objects

 When serializing deeply nested objects, the library may incorrectly serialize the object or inline some of the fields.